 Since beginning to care for my own home 17 years ago, I have both worked outside of my home and worked from my home.

-Working outside of the home, without children, was the easiest time for me to care for my home.
+Believe it or not, working outside of the home, without children, was the easiest time for me to care for my home.

 When I became a mom, I started working from home.
 Since I don’t know what it’s like to be a mom and not work from home – or work from home and not be a mom – I only know that it’s difficult to care for your home while working from home and caring for your family.